SpaceEarthEX/banana/README.md

 # banana
-you chilled with new joke: surge banana joke.
+"you chilled with new joke: surge banana joke."

-Very small texturepack that changes surge to banana
+Very small texturepack that changes surge to banana.

-Stardew valley version
+- Stardew valley version